-One of the most beautiful and liberating aspects of yoga is that you don’t need any fancy equipment or a designated building or field to practice.
+One of the most beautiful and liberating aspects of yoga is that you don’t need any fancy equipment or a designated place to practice.
 Yoga is accessible.
 The practice meets you where you are – as long as you are willing to approach it.

-Sometimes it’s just not possible to make it into a studio for class.
-Perhaps this is because of financial or geographical restrictions or simply a matter of preference.
+Sometimes it’s just not possible to make it into a studio for class, and many of us may be stuck in our homes looking for the best way to practice.
 Regardless, developing a home yoga practice and committing to it is a profound tool for deepening into your own personal relationship with yoga.

 As a practitioner of Ashtanga Yoga primarily, I love the self-led nature of a Mysore practice within a group environment.
 But, it is not possible for me at this time to practice in a shala setting consistently, so here are some tools that have helped me in my home practice of Ashtanga and Vinyasa Yoga.

 1. Stick with a set sequence